 Why Is My Skin So Oily?

 There’s a number of causes for oily skin, but first and foremost – your gender is against you.
 Men are more prone to oily skin as we’ve got thicker, warmer skin with a lot more blood vessels.
-This, alongside an abundance of testosterone cause skin to produce far more oil than our female counterparts.
+This, alongside an abundance of testosterone, can cause far more oils than our female counterparts.

 Oily Skin Causes